-While the IRS does have the right to seize your personal property for failure to pay taxes, it will explore every other option for recovering the tax debt you owe before taking your primary residence.
+While the IRS does have the right to seize your personal property for failure to pay taxes, it will explore every other option for recovering the tax liability you owe before taking your primary residence.

 Making a Good Faith Effort

-If you can’t pay your full tax bill, there are many ways to resolve your tax debt without burying your head in the sand.
+If you can’t pay your full tax bill, there are many ways to resolve your tax liability without burying your head in the sand.
 If you make a good faith effort to pay your taxes, you may be less likely to lose your home or other property of great value to you.

-The IRS offers several programs to taxpayers who can’t pay their debts, such as a settlement option called an offer in compromise, an installment agreement (monthly payments, rather than paying all at once), and various other options.
+The IRS offers several programs to taxpayers who can’t pay their liabilitys, such as a settlement option called an offer in compromise, an installment agreement (monthly payments, rather than paying all at once), and various other options.

 How to Prevent IRS Home Seizure

 Yes, the IRS can take your home.
 There is actually little that the IRS doesn’t have the right to seize when you owe a large amount in back taxes.
-However, the Internal Revenue Service is more willing than you might think to work out your tax debt in other ways.
+However, the Internal Revenue Service is more willing than you might think to work out your tax liability in other ways.

 If you keep up steady communication with collectors and make honest efforts to get current on your taxes, then you may be far less likely to lose your home.
 The following are some of the programs the IRS offers to those who are struggling to pay their taxes:

-- Offer in Compromise – This is a settlement of your tax debt.
+- Offer in Compromise – This is a settlement of your tax liability.
 The IRS may be willing to reach an agreement in which you pay less than the full amount of your taxes and the rest is forgiven.

 - Installment Agreements – Installment agreements are a monthly payment option for your tax bill.